heyudude/Brawl-Stars-Club-Tools/README.rst

 open source, and not subject to takedown request.
 We will not ever extract assets from the game or from any other web properties.

-Optionally, bstools can download the official Clash Royale fan kit and use some of the content contained.
+Optionally, bstools can download the official Brawl Stars fan kit and use some of the content contained.
 This is not the default behavior, and no works copywritten by Supercell are contained within this code.